churchlandlab/chipmunk/README.md

 Freely moving auditory and visual discrimination task for mice (adapted from Raposo et al. 2012)

 ### Introduction

-This repo contains code, setup description, assembly instructions and parts design to build a freely moving behavior setup.
+This repo contains the code, setup description, assembly instructions, and parts design to build a freely moving behavior setup.
 The task is a visual and/or auditory accumulation of evidence task.
 The stimuli are stochastic ticks and/or flashes.

-### Description of the setup
+### Setup instructions

-You can find a spreadsheet with a parts list [here](hardware_setup/parts_list.xlsx)
+You can find a spreadsheet with a parts list [here](hardware_setup/parts_list.xlsx).
+The designs for custom parts are in **/custom_parts**.

+After getting all the nessary parts, follow these steps:

+1. Grab a breadboard big enough to place the behavioral enclosure, cameras, and any other additional equipment you might need.
+This will depend on the experiments specific needs.
+2. Start assembling the behavioral enclosure and make sure there is enough distance between the breadboard and the bottom of the enclosure.
+This is to make sure that there is enough distance between a camera at the bottom and the bottom of the enclosure to visualize the subject in the experiment.
+3. The back piece of the behavioral enclosure has openings for placing nose pokes and an LED board (to deliver experimental visual stimuli).
+Start by assembling the LED board.
+To do so, grab two of the LED panels and and place them

 [This is how a finshed rig looks like.](images/rig.jpg)

-Here goes a description in words.
+To build a rig for

-3d parts for building the setup are in the **custom_parts/3d** folder.
+3d parts for building the setup are in the **custom_parts/enclosure** folder.

 The walls are laser cut from *pololu* and the drawings are in the **custom_parts/enclosure**